Lokoyiruth/NYC_Collisions-/README.md

 Monday had the highest collisions, likely due to weekday rush hour stress and fatigue.
 Weekends, especially Sunday, saw fewer accidents.

 # Recommendations
-Improve Data Collection: The high "Unspecified" rate suggests a need for better accident report training for officers.
+*Improve Data Collection: The high "Unspecified" rate suggests a need for better accident report training for officers.
-Target High-Risk Corridors: Focus safety resources on Belt Parkway, Broadway, and major expressways.
+*Target High-Risk Corridors: Focus safety resources on Belt Parkway, Broadway and major expressways.
-Behavior-Focused Campaigns: Specifically address driver inattention and tailgating.
+*Behavior-Focused Campaigns: Specifically address driver inattention and tailgating.
-Seasonal Resource Allocation: More patrols and awareness in high-accident months.
+*Seasonal Resource Allocation: More patrols and awareness in high-accident months.
-Tech Integration: Use AI-powered surveillance or sensors on high-risk roads for early detection and prevention.
+*Tech Integration: Use AI-powered surveillance or sensors on high-risk roads for early detection and prevention.

 [LinkedIn](www.linkedin.com/in/temitope-lokoyi-011243126)